Repo Docs PyPI license PyPI version Conda (channel only) Code style: ruff uv

 Note that here, we have used the --dry option to just print the output.
 In production, you’d omit this flag, and files according to --template and --template-python would be used.

-The options under [tool.pyproject2conda] follow the command line options (replace - with _).
-To specify an environment, you can either use the [tool.pyproject.envs."environment-name"] method, or, if the environment is the same as the “extras” name, you can just specify it under tool.pyproject2conda.default_envs:
+The options under [tool.pyproject2conda] follow the command line options.
+For example, specify template-python = ... in the config file instead of passing --template-python.
+You can optionally replace all dashes with underscores in config file option names, but this will be deprecated in future versions.
+To specify an environment, you can either use the [tool.pyproject.envs."environment-name"] method, or, if the environment is the same as an project.optional-dependencies or dependency-groups, you can just specify it under tool.pyproject2conda.default-envs:

 [tool.pyproject2conda]